-Although you’ll need more time to see the best of New York – 5 days is the ideal city break here – you won’t be disappointed by just how much you can see and do.
+Although you’ll need more time to see the best of New York – four or five days is the ideal city break here – you won’t be disappointed by just how much you can see and do.

 Wander through sprawling Central Park.

 Traipse around huge museums like the MET and Natural History Museum.

 Cruise past the Statue of Liberty on your way to Staten Island.

 These are just some of the amazing things you can do when in New York City.